Parental Controls

 We have more recommendations about how to enable specific restrictions later in this guide.

-Since you can’t change Screen Time settings remotely, it’s very important that you lock Screen Time on your child’s device properly.
+Since you can’t change Screen Time settings remotely, it’s important that you lock Screen Time on your child’s device properly.

 To lock Screen Time settings on your child’s device, choose this option from the Screen Time page: